 It’s also important to be open-minded with your processes.
 There is always room for experimentation and improvement.
 Don’t get stuck in the trap of doing things just one way: that may breed a myopic and rigid nonprofit culture.

 - Tip: Identify all the roles in your nonprofit as they become evident.
 Write them down somewhere.
-Eventually, assign them to whomever makes the most sense—or, for shared duties, begin keeping a rotation calendar.
+Eventually, assign them to whoever makes the most sense—or, for shared duties, begin keeping a rotation calendar.

 Develop and Empower Your People